 Step 2: Discuss your Plans

-Discuss your initial ideas and plans for the summer, semester or entire year abroad with your family, academic advisors, Undergraduate Advising and Research (UAR) advisors, faculty, appropriate departments/programs, and other students who have studied abroad.
+Discuss your initial ideas and plans for the summer, semester or entire year abroad with your family, academic advisors, faculty, appropriate departments/programs, and other students who have studied abroad.

 Step 3: Conduct Internet Research and Review Printed Materials